lp1dev/todo/README.md

 ### Simple command line todolist

-I first wrote the Python version 4 years ago, and then decided to do the same program over using different languages.
+I first wrote the Python version 4 years ago, and a few days ago decided to do the same program over using different languages.
 Here is the original readme that I'm using as specifications :

 > todo